Phuong721/learning-aws/content/2-Proposal/_index.md

 In this section, you need to summarize the contents of the workshop that you **plan** to conduct.

-# IoT Weather Platform for Lab Research
+# Blood Donation Support System
-## A Unified AWS Serverless Solution for Real-Time Weather Monitoring
+## AWS Solution for Blood Donation Support Software

 ### 1. Executive Summary
 Blood Donation Support System (BDSS)** is a web platform that supports the management and connection of blood donors with medical facilities.
 The project was developed by a group of students in Ho Chi Minh City to optimize the blood donation process, reduce the burden of searching for donors and improve the efficiency of medical communication.